Bell Beaker culture: Central Europe

 Previously some archaeologists considered the Bell-beaker people to have lived only within a limited territory of the Carpathian Basin and for a short time, without mixing with the local population.
 Although there are very few evaluable anthropological finds, the appearance of the characteristic planoccipital (flattened back) Taurid type in the populations of some later cultures (e.g. Kisapostag and Gáta–Wieselburg cultures) suggested a mixture with the local population contradicting such archaeological theories.
 According to archaeology, the populational groups of the Bell-beakers also took part in the formation of the Gáta-Wieselburg culture on the western fringes of the Carpathian Basin, which could be confirmed with the anthropological Bell Beaker series in Moravia and Germany.
 In accordance with anthropological evidence, it has been concluded the Bell Beakers intruded in an already established form the southern part of Germany as much as the East Group area.

-Around 2300 BC, large circular enclosures were built at Pömmelte and nearby Schönebeck in central Germany.
+Around 2300 BCE, large circular enclosures were built at Pömmelte and nearby Schönebeck in central Germany.
 These were important ritual sites which remained in use until c.
-1900 BC.
+1900 BCE.
 The main entrances of the Pömmelte enclosure were oriented towards sunrise and sunset midway between the solstices and equinoxes, indicating that Pömmelte served as a monument for "ceremonies linked to calendrical rites and seasonal feasting".
-The Pömmelte and Schönebeck enclosures formed parts of a 'sacral landscape' with origins in an early 3rd millennium BC sanctuary and elite burial of the Corded Ware culture.
+The Pömmelte and Schönebeck enclosures formed parts of a 'sacral landscape' with origins in an early 3rd millennium BCE sanctuary and elite burial of the Corded Ware culture.
 The Pömmelte enclosure also has an almost identical diameter and a similar ground plan to Stonehenge in England.
 According to excavators the two monuments were built by "the same culture" with "the same view of the world".
 The largest known Early Bronze Age settlement in central Europe was built next to the Pömmelte enclosure, belonging to the early phase of the Únětice culture.
 The remains of 130 large timber houses have been found on the site; they were typically 20 metres in length with some up to 30.5 metres in length, and with floor areas ranging from 80 m^{2} to 360 m^{2}.

 A timber henge-like ritual structure has also been excavated at Poysbrunn in Lower Austria.